Shashankkanade01/skillchain-dapp/README.md

 SkillChain is a decentralized on-chain portfolio registry where professionals can register their work, earn NFT skill badges, build a tamper-proof reputation score, and monetize their knowledge — all without any centralized platform.

-Built as part of the **Blockchain Technology Assignment — 6th Semester 2026**, this project demonstrates real-world application of Ethereum smart contracts, IPFS decentralized storage, and Web3 identity systems.
+This project demonstrates real-world application of Ethereum smart contracts, IPFS decentralized storage, and Web3 identity systems.

 ---